sunyumail93/PipeRNAseq/README.md

     └── Data2/
         ...

-#You can also run MultiQC under RNAseq directory to summarize all results:
+#You can also run MultiQC under RNAseq directory (outside all data folders) to summarize the results:
 #See more details: https://multiqc.info/
+multiqc .

 ```